DC23/foundry-macros/dbtime/dbtime-readme.md

 ### Step One

 Before copying the macros over from the GitHub repository, you need to create your clocks using the Global Progress Clocks UI.
-Two clocks are essential - one for tracking the current stretch, and one for tracking the shift.
-Two optional clocks are also supported for tracking hours and days.
-If you want to track hours or days, then create clocks for them too.
-If you don't care about them, don't create the clocks.
-The scripts check for which clocks you create and work out what to do based on that.
+Two clocks are essential - one for stretches, and one for shifts.
+Clocks for hours and days are optional.
+If they are there, they will be used and if they are left out, they'll be ignored.
 It's almost that simple.

 Almost.

-There is just one thing to consider.
-If you want to have a clock for hours that sits in between stretches and shifts, then your stretch clock needs to have just 4 sections, and the hour clock will have 6 sections.
+The hours clock adds a slight complication.
+If you want to show hours, then your stretch clock needs to have just 4 sections, while the hour clock will have 6 sections.
 Together they make up the 24 stretches in a shift.
-If you don't want hours in a clock, just make a stretch clock with all 24 sections.
+Without the hour clock, the stretch clock has 24 sections.
 This table shows the clocks, their required names and the numbers of sections.

 | Clock Name | Number of Sections | Optional |
 |---|---|---|